kaikdi/kaikdi/README.md

-## Hi there 👋 I am a full stack developer.
-I currently live in Cologne.
+## Hi there 👋, thank you for visiting my profile.

 ### Tech stack
  - PostgreSQL
  - Express